PDIS/transcript/2021-12-14-Interview-with-Jana-Puglierin-and-Rafael-Loss.md

 Thank you.

 ### Rafael Loss:
-Europe Listens is part of ECFR's Re--shape Global Europe project supported by Stiftung Mercator.
+Europe Listens is part of ECFR's Re:shape Global Europe project supported by Stiftung Mercator.
 Thank you all for tuning in and listening in.
 Until next time.

 ### Audrey Tang:
 Live long and prosper.